simone-sanfratello/node-security-checklist/README.md

   - [helmet](https://github.com/helmetjs/helmet)
   - [fastify-helmet](https://github.com/fastify/fastify-helmet)

-- [ ] **Prevent your application crash**
+- [ ] **Prevent application crash**

-  Manage different kind of input from the aspected ones
+  Manage different kind of input from the expected ones
-  - use `try-catch` blocks for faultable operations.
-Most for the frameworks do that in route handlers
+  - use `try-catch` blocks for faultable operations - most for the frameworks do that in route handlers

   - handle `process.unhandledRejection`, log trace to fix the error